song12a/border/README.md

 ## Algorithm Details

-### 1. Mesh Partitioning (MDD)
+### 1. Mesh Partitioning (MDD) with 2-Ring Neighborhoods

-The mesh is partitioned using **octree spatial subdivision**:
+The mesh is partitioned using **octree spatial subdivision** with 2-ring neighborhood expansion:

+#### Phase 1: Core Partitioning
 - The bounding box of the mesh is divided into 8 octants
-- Each vertex is assigned to an octant based on its position
+- Each vertex is assigned to an octant based on its spatial position
+- These vertices form the "core" of each partition

+#### Phase 2: Topology-Based Expansion
+- For each partition, compute the 2-ring neighborhood of core vertices
+- **1-ring**: All vertices directly connected by an edge to core vertices
+- **2-ring**: All vertices connected to the 1-ring vertices
+- The extended vertex set includes both core and 2-ring vertices

+#### Phase 3: Face Assignment
-- Faces are assigned to all octants they touch
+- Faces are assigned to partitions if all their vertices are in the extended vertex set
 - Vertices on partition boundaries are marked as **border vertices**

-This creates smaller, independent sub-meshes that can be simplified separately.
+This creates smaller, independent sub-meshes with sufficient topological context for accurate QEM simplification.

+### Why 2-Ring Neighborhoods?

+The 2-ring neighborhood is essential for accurate QEM-based mesh simplification:

+1. **Quadric Error Calculation**: The quadric error matrix for a vertex depends on adjacent faces.
+The 2-ring ensures all necessary face information is available.

+2. **Edge Collapse Context**: When collapsing an edge, the optimal position calculation requires information about neighboring vertices and faces.

+3. **Coherent Simplification**: The 2-ring provides enough context to make simplification decisions that are consistent with the global mesh structure.

+4. **MDD Requirement**: The paper "Out-of-Core Framework for QEM-based Mesh Simplification" specifies 2-ring neighborhoods as a requirement for minimal simplification domains.

 ### 2. Local Simplification (LME)

 Each sub-mesh is simplified using the **QEM (Quadric Error Metric)** method with border preservation:

-- **Border vertices** (shared between partitions) are preserved
+- **Border vertices** (including 2-ring extension vertices) are preserved
-- Only **interior vertices** are simplified through edge collapse
+- Only **core interior vertices** are simplified through edge collapse
 - This ensures that partition boundaries remain compatible for merging
+- The 2-ring context ensures accurate quadric error calculations

 The QEM method:
-- Computes a quadric error matrix for each vertex
+- Computes a quadric error matrix for each vertex based on adjacent faces
 - Iteratively collapses edges with minimal error
 - Finds optimal vertex positions that minimize geometric distortion
+- Benefits from 2-ring context for more accurate error estimation

 ### 3. Sub-mesh Merging